devWhyqueue/ml-nerc/code/features/README.md

 ## 4. Lexicon-based Features

-Lexicon-based features incorporate external domain knowledge from curated dictionaries such as DrugBank and HSDB.
+Lexicon-based features incorporate external domain knowledge from curated dictionaries of approved and not approved drug names.

-- **Normalized Token Matching**: Tokens are normalized (by lowercasing and removing simple plural endings) before matching against the lexicons.
-- **Exact Match**: Checks if the normalized token exists in either the DrugBank or HSDB lexicon.
-When an exact match is found, a feature is added (e.g., `exactInDrugBank=true`).
-- **Drug Type Feature**: If the normalized token is found in the DrugBank lexicon along with a corresponding type, that type is recorded.
-- **Window-based Matching**: Considers two- and three-token windows to capture multi-word entities.
-If these token groups match entries in the lexicons, relevant features are set.
-- **Partial Morphological Matching**: Applies a simple morphological normalization (removing common plural endings and other suffixes) and then checks if there is any significant substring match between the token and a list of short drug names.
-This feature is particularly useful when the surface forms vary slightly but represent the same underlying drug.
+- **Fuzzy Lexicon Matching**: Uses fuzzy string matching (via rapidfuzz, cutoff 85) to check if the token approximately matches any entry in the approved or not approved drug lexicons.
+Features `fuzzyApprovedDrugsLexicon=true` or `fuzzyNotApprovedDrugsLexicon=true` are added if a match is found.

 ---